 Plan to visit the exhibits and vendors at Convention.
 On Friday, November 11, the vendor and exhibitor area will be in Moore Commons, where the social hour will take place.
 On Saturday, vendors and exhibitors will be right above the gym, with the business meeting on the gym floor below.
-If your group would like to have a booth at Convention, register online.
+If your group would like to have a booth at Convention, register online [Registration closed for 2016].
 There is no charge for a booth this year.
 These groups have registered so far:

 4 Saints Episcopal Food Pantry is a start-up ministry of the Fort Worth East Deanery of the Episcopal Diocese of Fort Worth to be located on the campus of St. Luke’s in the Meadow Episcopal Church, Fort Worth.
 This ministry is to feed the food insecure on the east side of Fort Worth beginning January 2017.
 Parishes of the East Deanery are St. Alban’s in Theater Arlington, Arlington, St. Luke’s in the Meadow, Fort Worth, St. Martin in the Fields, Keller, and St. Stephen’s, Hurst, TX.
 Annabelle Sauer, Girl Scout Troop 3012, an Affiliate Board Member of 4 Saints, will be at the table on Saturday to talk about the food pantry project, invite participants to volunteer at the pantry, distribute brochures, and receive donations toward purchasing food for the pantry ministry.